TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-databricksclusterthrottlinginsight.md

 Operations : **'<!--$OperationName-->OperationName<!--/$OperationName-->'** has exceeded subscription limits.

-* Identify list of ARM API failures from Azure Support Center -> Resource Explorer's Event Tab.
+* Identify list of ARM API failures from Azure Support Center -> Resource Explorer's Event Tab
 * Please ask Customer to stop all the jobs and wait until all jobs are stopped
 * Restart Jobs